Arshad-Burhan/Handwritten-Digit-Recognition/README.md

-## Machine Learning (Coursera)
+## Machine Learning (Coursera) by Andrew NG

 ## Project: Handwritten digit Recognition

 ### Project Overview

 For this project,I used one-vs-all logistic regression and neural networks to recognize handwritten digits (from 0 to 9).
 Automated handwritten digit recognition is widely used today - from recognizing zip codes (postal codes)on mail envelopes to recognizing amounts written on bank checks.
+The project is completed using Matlab.

 ### Dataset description